-Accordingly, based on the representations made and authorities cited above, we conclude that amounts received by the Taxpayer under sections 706.1 and 706.2 of the Statute are excludable from his gross income under section 104(a)(1) of the Code.
+Accordingly, based on the representations made and authorities cited above, we conclude that amounts received by the Taxpayer under the Statute are excludable from his gross income under section 104(a)(1) of the Code.

 Except as specifically ruled above, no opinion is expressed as to the federal income tax consequences of the transaction described under any other section of the Code.